 Help yourself get in the zone but trying to simulate the office environment.
 If your office environment doesn’t get you going, then grab this opportunity to create a productive environment you desire.
 Avoid cluttering your space and adding potential distractions.
 Consider adding some green, especially those stuck indoors because of lockdowns.
 Studies have been done on the effects of having plants in the office space in recent decades.
 These concluded that adding plants in the office environment boosted productivity and reduced stress.
 This is another signal in video calls that you care about your office environment and have put effort into setting it up.
 Some clever plants, like snake plants, are not only nice companions but filter the air, allowing you to breathe in the clean and fresh air in your home office.

+Artwork can give your workspace more color, texture, and personality, making it a more pleasant and enjoyable place to work.
+When picking art for your home office, think about your own style and the way the room looks and feels as a whole.
+You may choose to display a favorite painting, photograph, or print, or you may opt for a more abstract or minimalist piece that complements the aesthetic of your workspace.
 Consider adding art, ornaments, posters, family photos, certificates, or even motivational quotes that make you feel inspired and motivate you to work.
 Some people like keeping a bookshelf in their office or a book on their desk that has had a significant impact on them to read passages or to refer to for inspiration and to trigger certain frameworks of thinking.

 Think about how your office space is going to impact you on a physical, psychological, and physiological level.
 A comfortable chair is important as you are going to be spending a lot of time in it.
 However, there is no chair that is going to allow you to sit in it the whole day or night and not give you issues.
 Consider having a small area or shelf that could double up as a standing desk or swapping your chair for a swiss exercise ball.
 You can move between these when you feel your energy levels dipping or your body wanting a change of position.
 Put reminders up near your screen or on your desk to remind you to change positions or get up and stretch.
 Keep up with the principle of your brain associating your office space with alertness and productivity – not a sore back and low energy levels!